Xilinx/ml-suite/deepdetect_rest.md

 	exec_deepdetect_docker.sh  runtime  templates
 	```
 3. Execute `./createService.sh`
-   This initializes the DeepDetect server in Terminal 1 with GoogLeNet. </br>
+   This initializes the DeepDetect server in Terminal 1 with GoogLeNet-v1. </br>
    Wait for the FPGA to load xclbin in Terminal 1. </br>
    On success you will see `{"status":{"code":201,"msg":"Created"}}`

    More service can be added for the following networks:
-     Flowers-102 : createServicesFlowers.sh
+-     Flowers-102 : createServicesFlowers.sh
-     Places-365  : createServicePlaces.sh
+-     Places-365  : createServicePlaces.sh
-     Resnet-50   : createServiceResnet.h
+-     Resnet-50   : createServiceResnet.h

 4. To verify your service is working, execute `./test.sh`
 	```